 A Dog May Be Fearful or Anxious

 A stranger approaching can be a very threatening experience for a dog who is already fearful and anxious.
 A yellow ribbon will notify the approaching stranger that it is not safe to come close.
 This will surely save your nervous dog from a lot of unnecessary discomfort.

 A Dog May Be Undergoing Rehabilitation

-A dog may have had a bad experience in the past and may be undergoing rehabilitation.
+A dog may have had a bad experience in the past and maybe undergoing rehabilitation.
 It means that it will need time to adjust and become normal.
-Any unanticipated incident at this stage can prove to be damaging for the future well-being of the dog.
+Any unanticipated incident at this stage can prove to be damaging for the dog’s future well-being.
 Having a yellow ribbon on the leash will ensure that your dog stays protected.

 What Yellow Dog Project Is Not

 Yellow Dog Project has great promise for dogs and their owners.
 However, to fully take advantage of this great campaign, we must also understand what it is not.
 Let’s clarify some points:

 Wearing a yellow ribbon will signal other pet owners to stay away from your dog as it needs space.
 It may have a temporary issue, such as recovering from an illness, or a permanent issue, like abuse in the past.
 Whatever the problem, a yellow ribbon cannot be used as a replacement for training.
 If your dog has aggression issues, you must take professional training help or seek advice from a doctor.

 It Is Not Something to Be Embarrassed About